robocomp/robocomp-robolab/components/hokuyoComp/README.md

 Ice.ACM.Server=10
 ```

 Note that the `Laser.Driver` and `Laser.Device` param can be different depended on your Hokuyo device name and current port that the sensor is connected to.
-For checking every USB ports that haveRoboCompGenericBase::TBaseState getBaseState()
+For checking every USB ports that have been connected:
-	{
-		RoboCompGenericBase::TBaseState b;

-		base->getBaseState(b);

-		printf("seguimos...\n");
-		return b;
-	} been connected:
 ```
 ls /dev/ttyACM*
 ```
 Then find the corresponding port that Hokuyo sensor is connected to.

 ## Starting the component
-After editing config file for matching with Hokuyo device name and desired parameters of your laser sensor, we plug the Hokuyo sensor in and start the component using these commands:
+After editing config file for matching with Hokuyo device name and desired parameters of your laser sensor, we plug the Hokuyo sensor in any USB port and start the component using these commands:

 ```
 ./bin/hokuyo --Ice.Config=config